mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `display:grid` enables the grid meaning that anything inside `.layer-a` and `.layer-b` can be considered a "cell"
+- `display:grid` makes any child element inside of `#grid` become a "cell"
-- `grid-area:1/1` essentially says "put both `layer-` elements into the same grid cell at row 1 column 1, which by default shifts them into the position we see below (upper-left corner);
+- `grid-area:1/1` essentially says _put both `layer-` elements on top of each other in the same grid cell at row 1, column 1_.
+We have not defined any alignment properties yet so by default cells start in the upper-left corner.

 ## 3. Place content